denoland/celld/docs/local-dev-roadmap.md

 - Dev server runs Vite (frontend)
 - Vite plugin spawns a Deno process:
-  - Listens on `/rooms/:roomId`
+  - Listens on `/cells/:cellId`
-  - When first request hits a `roomId`, spins up a subprocess (Deno isolate)
+  - When first request hits a `cellId`, spins up a subprocess (Deno isolate)
     with:
     - `--allow-net` (for WebSockets)
     - `--allow-read`/`--allow-write` (for SQLite database)